Making Old Fashioned Corn Syrup

 Not all plants have a use for the ones that for whatever reason don’t produce fruit.
 In the case of field corn, any stalk without an ear is prime for turning into corn syrup.

-Cut down the earless stalks at the base and give the wound a lick.
+Cut down an earless stalk at the base and give the wound a lick.
 Hopefully you taste a pleasant sweetness.
 That is the sugars destined for the ear that had nowhere else to go.
-Trim off the tassels and tear off the leaves.
+If you don’t taste sweetness, wait a little longer and try again.
+When they are ready, snip off the tassels and tear off the leaves.

 Now there are two ways to go from here.
-The first is the low tech way- snip you corn stalks into smaller peices, throw them crush them well to access the juices.
-Then put in a pot and add water to cover and boil to extract the sugar.
+The first is the low tech way- snip the corn stalks into smaller pieces, crush them well to access the juices, then put in a pot and add water to cover and boil to extract the sugar.
 Boil the water down until it’s sweet then strain out the solids.
 Finish boiling into a syrup.

 The more high tech way is to use a sugar cane press where you simply run the stalks through the press and the resulting liquid can be boiled down into syrup.